Stakes high for Iraq as Mosul offensive looms

 But there are many other unknowns as the battle for Mosul looms:

 How many ISIS fighters will stay to fight -- and how many will try to escape to fight another day?
-If not captured or killed, they could splinter into terror cells across a wide swathe of Iraq.
+If not captured or killed, they could splinter into terror cells across a wide swath of Iraq.

 How much support does ISIS retain in the city, if any, and where is it concentrated?

-How many among the approximately one million civilians still thought to be trapped in the city will try to leave, and how many will hunker down?
+How many among the approximately 1 million civilians still thought to be trapped in the city will try to leave, and how many will hunker down?

 And will there be an uprising against the ISIS presence among the city's people as the offensive nears the gates of Mosul?
 There has already been sporadic resistance, according to reports from inside Mosul.